Mean Field Optimization Problem Regularized by Fisher Information: Introduction

 Unlike in \cite{chizat2018global} where the authors address the mean field optimization directly, in \cite{mei2019mean, HRSS19} the authors add the entropy regularizer $H(p):=\int p(x) \log p(x) dx $, that is, they aim at solving the regularized optimization problem:

-Recall the definition of the linear derivative $\frac{\d F}{\d p}$ and the intrinsic derivative $D_p F$ (see \Cref{rem:intrinsic derv} below) in the calculus for the functions on the space of probability measures.
-In \cite{HRSS19} the authors introduce the mean field Langevin (MFL) dynamics:
+Recall the definition of the linear derivative $\frac{\d F}{\d p}$ and the intrinsic derivative $D_p F$ (see \Cref{rem:intrinsic derv} below) for functions on the space of probability measures.
+In \cite{HRSS19} the authors introduce the mean field Langevin (MFL for short) dynamics:

 where $p_t = {\rm Law}(X_t)$ and $W$ is a standard Brownian motion, and prove that the marginal laws $(p_t)_{t\ge 0}$ of the MFL dynamics converge towards the minimizer of the entropic regularization \eqref{eq:intro_entropy_reg}.
 In the following works \cite{NWS22, Chizat22} it has been shown that the convergence is exponentially quick.